Advergrow-solutions/frontend-interview/JavaScript Questions.md

 ```
 ---

-What is event bubbling and event propagation in JavaScript?
+What is event bubbling and event capturing in JavaScript?

 ---